JoshLabs/ngx-stringformat/README.md

   <!-- Display: "My rate is:       120" -->
   ```

-## Change locale
+## How to change locale

 Locale is managed at the application level.

-Please consult the [Setting up the locale of your app] chapter(https://angular.io/guide/i18n#setting-up-the-locale-of-your-app) to change your LOCALE_ID.
+Please consult the [Setting up the locale of your app] chapter(https://angular.io/guide/i18n#setting-up-the-locale-of-your-app) to change your LOCALE_ID in your @NgModule.

 Nevertheless, the local can be set manually using at the component level.